In my early days of learning photography, I watched countless free video tutorials on YouTube but was still confused by photography.

 Your mentor expects you to not only listen to what he’s saying but also for you to take the time to apply it in the real world.

 A good mentor LOVES his student to take action.
 Why?
-Because your mentor will be able to give you specific, constructive feedback based on your action.
+Because your mentor will be able to give you specific, constructive feedback based on your activity.

 He will not know what feedbacks to give you if you’re not putting the work out there and make the mistakes for him to see.